Kingxukai/linux/Documentation/userspace-api/media/v4l/metafmt-c3-isp.rst

 Configuration Parameters
 ========================

-The configuration parameters are passed to the c3-isp-params metadata output video node, using the :c:type:`v4l2_meta_format` interface.
-Rather than a single struct containing sub-structs for each configurable area of the ISP, parameters for the C3-ISP are defined as distinct structs or "blocks" which may be added to the data member of :c:type:`c3_isp_params_cfg`.
-Userspace is responsible for populating the data member with the blocks that need to be configured by the driver, but need not populate it with **all** the blocks, or indeed with any at all if there are no configuration changes to make.
-Populated blocks **must** be consecutive in the buffer.
-To assist both userspace and the driver in identifying the blocks each block-specific struct embeds :c:type:`c3_isp_params_block_header` as its first member and userspace must populate the type member with a value from :c:type:`c3_isp_params_block_type`.
-Once the blocks have been populated into the data buffer, the combined size of all populated blocks shall be set in the data_size member of :c:type:`c3_isp_params_cfg`.
+The configuration parameters are passed to the woke c3-isp-params metadata output video node, using the woke :c:type:`v4l2_meta_format` interface.
+Rather than a single struct containing sub-structs for each configurable area of the woke ISP, parameters for the woke C3-ISP are defined as distinct structs or "blocks" which may be added to the woke data member of :c:type:`c3_isp_params_cfg`.
+Userspace is responsible for populating the woke data member with the woke blocks that need to be configured by the woke driver, but need not populate it with **all** the woke blocks, or indeed with any at all if there are no configuration changes to make.
+Populated blocks **must** be consecutive in the woke buffer.
+To assist both userspace and the woke driver in identifying the blocks each block-specific struct embeds :c:type:`c3_isp_params_block_header` as its first member and userspace must populate the woke type member with a value from :c:type:`c3_isp_params_block_type`.
+Once the woke blocks have been populated into the woke data buffer, the woke combined size of all populated blocks shall be set in the data_size member of :c:type:`c3_isp_params_cfg`.
 For example:

 .. code-block:: c